State Guide

 Jurisdiction-specific requirements.

-Ohio's MFSO is statewide-portable thanks to SB 150, but each city overlays its own mobile vendor permit, fire inspection, and zoning rules.
+Ohio's MFSO is statewide-portable under ORC 3717.43, but each city overlays its own mobile vendor permit, fire inspection, and zoning rules.
 Here's what to expect in the four largest metros:

 Columbus (Franklin County)